pretzeledkoala/whirlwind/symplectic/cristofaro.md

 # Dynamical Applications

 The upshot is that the theorem widely applicable in low dimensions.
 In higher dimensions, problems are more open.

-## Le Calvez-Yoccoz Theorems
+In particular, they are very important in relation to the Le Calvez-Yoccoz Theorems

 <definition>
 <src>Birkhoff</src>